STEPS TO REQUEST A MEDICAL WITHDRAWAL FROM UW-WHITEWATER

 Students may apply for a Medical Withdrawal up to one year after the end of the term in question; however, no tuition refunds will be considered for medical withdrawal applications that are submitted after the semester is completed.
 To be considered for a tuition refund, the application and all supporting documents must be received before the end of the term for which the student is applying.

-1. Complete the Medical Withdrawal application [PDF], which can be obtained in the Dean of Students Office (Hyer Hall 200) or found online.
+1. Complete the Medical Withdrawal application, which can be obtained in the Dean of Students Office (Andersen Suite 2130) or found online.
 The form must be completed in full and must be accompanied by both a personal written statement and the supporting documentation cited below.

 a.
 Describe the medical condition/circumstances that required you to withdraw from the university.